cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ## Can’t find what you’re looking for?

 This guide doesn’t cover everything.
 If it doesn’t answer your question, here are resources the content team uses.

+### Inclusive language

+* Start with [Atlassian’s inclusive language guide](https://atlassian.design/content/inclusive-writing).
+It’s good general guidance.
+Their do’s and don’ts are helpful.
+If you want advice on how to talk about a specific group, try the [CDC’s Preferred Terms for Select Population Groups & Communities](https://www.cdc.gov/healthcommunication/Preferred_Terms.html).
+It includes many terms that often come up in government work.

+### Other style questions

+For all other style questions, we use AP Style.
+It’s behind a paywall.
+But you can ask questions about AP Style in #odi-content-design on Slack.
+Someone on the content team with a subscription will get you an answer.

+### Suggest an addition

+If you think we should include something in this guide, let us know in #odi-content-design on Slack.